 - Placement of Geocaches:

-- Geocachers must apply to TRCA for permission prior to placing a cache on TRCA lands.
-The application form can be found on the Geocaching Activity page located on the TRCA website (www.trca.on.ca).
+- Geocachers must apply to TRCA for permission prior to placing a cache on TRCA lands (see map below).
+Go to the application form.

 - All caches must be placed within 1m of marked trails, or be within a maintained public area (e.g. picnic areas).